How To Combat Scottish Rain

 Listen To The Ghillie's Fishing Instructions

 I don't know of any Scottish ghillies that don't want to see salmon getting caught or who would intentionally give out inaccurate fishing information so fully tune in when you're briefed on where or how to fish a specific salmon pool.
-Even if you're a better caster or the ghillie is half your age listen closely as all ghillies have the advantage of watching their salmon pools on a daily basis which tells them exactly where salmon are holding and what fishing approaches are working best.
+Even if you're a better caster or the ghillie is half your age listen closely as all ghillies have the advantage of watching their salmon pools on a daily basis which tells them exactly where salmon are holding and which fishing approaches are working best.
 This type of quality intel is crucially important for maximising the fishing opportunity but is often ignored!

 Respect Other Salmon Fishers Too

 If you show up on a mixed rod salmon fishing day where other unknown salmon fishers are making up the fishing numbers then respect their day out and hopefully they will respect yours.
 Don't 'heron' a pool or get upset with the ghillie's pool rotation plan if you can't get on to the main fishing hot spot first or twice throughout the day.
-Don't fish through the pools and leave them completely bombarded diminishing the next angler's chance but be careful and considerate to the other anglers and usually you'll find reciprocation.
-There's also more fishing satisfaction from hooking a salmon when you're last through the pool!
+Don't fish through the pools and leave them completely bombarded diminishing the next angler's chance but be careful and considerate to the other anglers and often you'll find reciprocation.
+There's also much more fishing satisfaction from hooking a salmon when you're last through the pool!

 Scottish Riverbank Comradery